jqnatividad/qsv/README.md

 uses a build script to determine the Python version and set the correct linker arguments.
 By default it uses the python3 executable.
 You can override the Python interpreter by setting `PYO3_PYTHON`, e.g., `PYO3_PYTHON=python3.6`.

+If you're distributing `python`-enabled qsv, you can also "bundle" the Python shared library by including it in the same directory as the qsv binary. qsv will automatically use the "bundled" library instead of the default Python version in the environment.

 See the [PyO3 User Guide](https://pyo3.rs/v0.17.1/building_and_distribution.html) for more information.

 ## Environment Variables